ryanthomasallen/ryanthomasallen.github.io/README.md

 I still need to add:
 - (LAYOUT PAGE) An updated picture
 - (TEACHING PAGE) A description of my teaching interests and philosophy
-- (RESEARCH PAGE) Other research and Taobao case (or maybe on teaching page?)
+- (RESEARCH PAGE) Other research and Taobao case
 - (RESEARCH PAGE) Where I've submitted each working paper
 - (RESEARCH PAGE) abstract for paper with Aticus